quentinbutler/quentinbutler/README.md

 ##### Software

-Okta / Jamf / Google Workspace / Cisco Meraki
+Okta / Jamf / Google Workspace / Slack

 ##### Languages

 Bash / Python

-##### Automation

-Okta Workflows / Zapier / IFTTT

 <!---
 quentinbutler/quentinbutler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.